lczech/placement-methods-paper/README.md

 and

-> Scalable Methods for Post-Processing and Analyzing Phylogenetic Placements<br />
+> Scalable Methods for Post-Processing and Analyzing Phylogenetic Placements.<br />
 > Lucas Czech and Alexandros Stamatakis.<br />
 > *(manuscript in preparation)*